Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (586)739-6870.

 - What are the clinic hours?

-The Humane Society of Macomb Animal Clinic is open Monday to Friday from 9:00 am to 6:00 pm, and Saturday 8:30 am to 3:30 pm.
+The Humane Society of Macomb Animal Clinic is open Monday to Friday from 9:00 am to 6:00 pm.
+We are currently closed on Saturday.
 The clinic is closed on Sunday and major holidays.

 - Do I need to have an appointment?

 - What forms of payment do you accept?

 Cash, Mastercard, Visa, Discover, American Express, and Care Credit.
 We cannot accept personal check as a form of payment.

 - Can I make payments?